c-rizz/lr_gym/README.md

-## The gazebo_gym package
+## The lr_gym package

-In the gazebo_gym/src/gazebo_gym folder you can find python3 code for implementing ROS-based RL environments.
+In the lr_gym/src/lr_gym folder you can find python3 code for implementing ROS-based RL environments.
 The implementation of the environments has been split in two logically separated parts.